 The multiple-choice section of the exam comprises 45% of your total exam score; the three essays, or free-response section, comprise the other 55%.
 Each essay, then, is worth about 18% of your grade.

 As on other AP exams, your raw score will be converted to a score from 1-5.
-You don’t have to get every point possible to get a 5 by any means—but the AP English Literature test does have one of the lowest 5 rates of all APs, with only 6.2% of students receiving 5s in 2019.
+You don't have to get every point possible to get a 5 by any means.
+In 2022, 16.9% of students received 5s on the AP English Literature test, the 14th highest 5 score out of the 38 different AP exams.

 So, how do you calculate your raw scores?